What is a knowledge base AI? A complete 2026 overview

 As you look at different options, keep these key questions in mind:

-How much control do I have?
-Can you decide exactly what, when, and how the AI automates things, or are you stuck with rigid, on-or-off rules?
+2. How much control do I have?
+Can you decide exactly what, when, and how the AI automates things with granular rules?

-Does it unify all our knowledge?
-Can it connect to all your sources, or is it stuck in one help center or platform?
+3. Does it unify all our knowledge?
+Can it connect to your specific sources, including external docs and company wikis?

-Here’s a quick summary of the two main approaches:
+Here’s a quick summary of how these approaches might look:

 What's next for your knowledge base AI?